chuckpilon/vscode-favorites-page-extension/README.md

 ### 1.0.0

-Initial release of Custom Welcome Page
+Initial release of Welcome Page